Yorkies get very excited.

-When this occurs, you’re going to want to do what you can to not engage this behavior.
-Unfortunately, it can be quite frustrating when your dog is acting out—and this can cause you to act in ways that make the problem worse—not better.
+When it occurs, you want to do what you can to not engage with this behavior.
+Unfortunately, it can be pretty frustrating when your dog is acting out—and this can cause you to act in ways that make the problem worse—not better.

 For instance, if you start yelling at your dog, your Yorkie may misinterpret it.
-Instead of them realizing that they’re being scolded, they might see it as you engaging with them.
-In this light, it becomes difficult to calm them down, as they now believe you are participating and engaging in their behavior.
+Instead of realizing that it is being scolded, your dog might see it as you engaging with it.

-Over time, this will create a positive loop in which they believe they are being rewarded for acting out.
-Because of this, it can be very difficult to get your dog to calm down later, as you’ll need to fundamentally alter their expectations.
+Over time, this creates a positive feedback loop in which it believes it gets rewarded for acting out.
+This makes it increasingly more difficult to get your dog to calm down later on, because you now need to fundamentally alter its expectations.

-But don’t just stop there.
-Make sure that when your Yorkie is calm, you use this opportunity to teach them a new command.
-When they are calm, for instance, teach them the word “calm.”
-Then, give them a reward.
+But don’t stop there.
+Ensure that when your Yorkie is calm, you use this opportunity to teach it a new command.
+When it is calm, for instance, teach it the word “calm.”
+Then reward it.